kubeshop/testkube/docs/docs/concepts/secrets.md

 --secret-variable-reference <secret-name>=<k8s-secret-name>=<secret-key>
 ```

-Let's say that there is this secret already in the cluster:
+Let's say that this secret already in the cluster:

 ```yaml
 apiVersion: v1